 Within seven days after giving notice under clause 24.2, the Contractor shall notify the Commonwealth in writing of the steps it will take to resolve the issue.
 If the Commonwealth considers those steps are inadequate, it may direct the Contractor to resolve the issue in a manner proposed by the Commonwealth.
 If the Contractor fails to notify the Commonwealth in accordance with clauses 24.2 or 24.3 or is unable or unwilling to resolve the issue in the required manner, the Commonwealth may terminate the Contract in accordance with clause 16.

-Notices (core)
+Notices (Core)

-Any notice or communication under the Contract will be effective if it is in writing, signed and delivered to the Commonwealth Representative or the Contractor Representative, as the case may be, at the address or email set out in the Details Schedule.
+Any notice or communication under the Contract will be effective if it is in writing, signed and delivered to the Commonwealth Representative or the Contractor Representative, as the case may be, at the address, email or fax number set out in the Details Schedule.

-Assignment (core)
+Assignment (Core)

 The Contractor shall not assign any of its rights under the Contract without the prior written consent of the Commonwealth.

-Subcontracting (core)
+Subcontracting (Core)

 The Contractor shall not subcontract the whole or part of its obligations under the Contract without the prior written consent of the Commonwealth.
 Subcontracting the whole or part of the Contractor’s obligations under the Contract will not relieve the Contractor from any of its obligations under the Contract.
 Upon request the Contractor shall make available to the Commonwealth the details of all subcontractors engaged to provide the Services under the Contract.
 The Contractor acknowledges that the Commonwealth may be required to disclose such information.

-Approvals and Compliance (core)
+Approvals and Compliance (Core)

 The Contractor shall obtain and maintain in full force any necessary export licences, licences, accreditations, permits, registrations, regulatory approvals or other documented authority (however described) required by law and necessary for the provision of the Services.
 The Contractor shall comply with and ensure its officers, employees, agents and subcontractors comply with the laws from time to time in force in the State, Territory or other jurisdictions in which any part of the Contract is to be carried out and all Commonwealth policies relevant or applicable to the Contract.

-Commonwealth Access (core)
+Commonwealth Access (Core)

 If the value of the Contract (by itself or cumulatively with previous changes to the Contract) is equal to or greater than A$100,000, the Contractor shall permit the Commonwealth and its nominees timely and sufficient access to its premises, records or accounts relevant to the Contract to conduct audits under the Auditor-General Act 1997.
 The Commonwealth and its nominees may copy any records or accounts relevant to the Contract and retain or use these records and accounts for this purpose.

-Indigenous Procurement Policy (core)
+Indigenous Procurement Policy (Optional)

 Note to drafters: The following clause is for use if the IPP mandatory minimum requirements are NOT included in the RFQ.